Amalaga19/Capstone/README.md

 ## The case
   The STL file for the case can be downloaded [here](https://drive.google.com/file/d/1H-IyX1jAiXuQxYSuHUFYoUYDQk-Jr2FN/view?usp=sharing).
 It is a modified version of [this model](https://thangs.com/designer/MVLPGaming/3d-model/Customizable-Raspberry-Pi-3B-case-screwless-21595).
 If you have access to a 3-D printer use the relevant slicing software, if you are using a 3-D printing service contact them to follow their procedures.
 Regardless, download the file for the case so it can be printed or modified.
 The following instructions are only relevant for those who will be printing their own cases.

-1. Open your 3-D printer’s slicing software.
+1. Open the slicing software compatible with the 3-D printer you have access to and upload the STL file.
 In this case I used Ultimaker Cura and printed on an Ultimaker 3.
 2. Use the recommended settings and click “Slice”.
 I like to have more infill than the recommended, but using the recommended settings will suffice.
 3. Export the sliced file to a storage device and plug it into the 3-D printer.
 Follow the instructions on the 3-D printer’s screen.
 4. Once the printing process is complete, remove the product carefully from its tray and remove the supports.
 Usually these will be fragile enough to use your hands, but sometimes a set of pliers may be needed.
 ![A picture of the case before being assembled](https://github.com/Amalaga19/Capstone/blob/main/IMG_5545.JPEG?raw=true "Case before assembly")

 ## Assembling the device
-1. Place the Raspberry Pi board without the MicroSD card on the bottom part of the casing and place the MicroSD card in the Raspberry Pi through the slot found in the case.
+1. Place the Raspberry Pi board without the MicroSD card on the bottom part of the casing and place the MicroSD card in the Raspberry Pi through the slot found in the bottom part of the case.
 2. Connect the OLED display and align two screw holes on the display with two of the small, round holes in the casing’s top part.
 3. Secure the OLED display to the casing.
 I tied them together, but it can be done with screws or other methods.
 Be creative if it does not work with screws.
 4. Align the top and bottom parts of the case like so and snap them together.
 Push gently into the “stubborn” areas that are not snapped together yet.